M7Saad/SIC-Project/README.md

 # Fire and Smoke Detection
 This project aims to detect and monitor fire incidents by training a deep learning model to classify fire and smoke images.
-Hoping that it contributes to sustainable safety management systems.
 ## Installation
 if you are interested in running the project on your device, make sure to install all the dependencies.
 You can write the command below to install it all: